Personal loan vs. personal line of credit: What’s the difference?

 Key takeaways

-• Repayment terms depend on how much you borrow and the length of your term.
+- Repayment terms depend on how much you borrow and the lender you choose to work with.

 Personal loans and personal lines of credit are both meant to cover big expenses or large purchases.
 The difference comes in how you receive your funds.
 Borrowing a personal loan means receiving a lump sum when you are approved, while a personal line of credit functions similarly to a credit card.